Helen Dalton: Political career

-Dalton ran for parliament unsuccessfully in 2015 and 2017 as an independent and for the Shooters, Fishers and Farmers party, respectively.
-In March 2019, Dalton won the seat of Murray by a 26.2 point swing, breaking 35 years of National Party incumbency.
+Dalton ran for parliament unsuccessfully in 2015 and 2017 as an independent with the support of the Country Party of Australia and for the Shooters, Fishers and Farmers Party, respectively.
+In March 2019, Dalton won the seat of Murray by a 26.2-point swing, breaking 35 years of National Party incumbency.
 Bookmakers had her as a 9 to 1 outsider just two months before the election.

-In her campaign, Dalton presented a plan to address water mismanagement and corruption, argued for a royal commission into the Murray Darling Basin Plan, and pushed for better rural health and hospital services.
+In her campaign Dalton presented a plan to address water mismanagement and corruption, argued for a royal commission into the Murray Darling Basin Plan, and pushed for better rural health and hospital services.

 She has continued to raise these themes as a state MP.
-Her maiden speech in NSW Parliament highlighted the rapid decline in service provision and living standards across rural NSW.
+Her maiden speech in NSW parliament highlighted the rapid decline in service provision and living standards across rural NSW.

 Dalton has written a bill to improve transparency on who owns water in NSW The Bill would have forced all state MPs to declare their water interests, and provided for a public water register allowing the public to search for the names of companies and individuals who own water.
 The legislation passed the NSW Upper House, but was opposed by the NSW Government, who voted it down in the lower house.

 A parliamentary speech Dalton gave on the destruction of family farms across Australia has been viewed more than 330,000 times.
 She has also criticised excessive foreign ownership of Australian water and farmland, and campaigned for mental health services in the bush.

-On 3 March 2022, Dalton resigned from the Shooters Fishers and Farmers due to disagreeing with the party's Legislative Council members not showing up to vote against a bill regarding water usage that she believed would "disadvantage communities and irrigators in the lower Darling and Murray river system".
+On 3 March 2022, Dalton resigned from the Shooters Fishers and Farmers after disagreeing with the party's Legislative Council members' failure to show up to vote against a bill regarding water usage that she believed would "disadvantage communities and irrigators in the lower Darling and Murray river system".